tenzingsherpaa/mcp/src/cfn-mcp-server/README.md

 #### create_template
 Generate CloudFormation templates from existing resources using IaC Generator API.
+**Example**: Create a YAML template for my S3 buckets and their associated resources.

 #### analyze_stack
 Analyze this {stack name} and return detailed resource information.